nestorrente/event-bus/README.md

 # EventBus

-This class allows you to trigger and listen events in JavaScript and TypeScript.
+This class allows you to trigger and listen to events in JavaScript and TypeScript.

 ## Table of contents